 3 minutes, plant-based yogurt, and a thin cloth are all you need to make Vegan Quark at home.
-A no-fail recipe that is a much cheaper alternative than store-bought quark!
+A no-fail recipe that is a much cheaper alternative than store-bought quark cheese!

 P.S.
 I’ve included step-by-step photos and tips to really make this recipe foolproof! 😉